The Directors acknowledge the importance of the principles set out in the QCA Corporate Governance Code.

-The Remuneration Committee comprises Sandy Lindsay and Nick Parker, and is chaired by Sandy Lindsay.
+The Remuneration Committee comprises Angela Williams and Nick Parker, and is chaired by Angela Williams.
 Although not a member of the Committee, the Committee would normally consult the Chief Executive on proposals relating to the remuneration of members

 of the Group's senior management team, though never for matters related to his own remuneration package.
 The Committee, on behalf of the Board, determines all elements of the remuneration packages of the executive Directors and would also approve